HappylabWien/raspi-fabman/README.md

 [Fabman](https://fabman.io) is an all-in-one makerspace management solution.
 It is the "operating system" for makerspaces, fab labs, coworking spaces or school workshops.
 It helps to manage machines and members easily, safely & efficiently. `raspi-faman` is an open source library written in python3, with the help of which you can build your own [Fabman](https://fabman.io)-compatible hardware.

 Specific use cases are described in detail below:
+- [RasPi Bridge](https://github.com/HappylabWien/raspi-fabman/blob/master/README.md#raspi-bridge): Open source alternative to the [Fabman Bridge](https://shop.fabman.io/products/fabman-bridge-v2), primarily intended as a basis for customer-specific hardware integrations that cannot be covered with the standard Fabman Bridge.
 - [MicroPOS](https://github.com/HappylabWien/raspi-fabman/blob/master/README.md#micropos): Point of sale solution for Fabman
 - [Vending Machine](https://github.com/HappylabWien/raspi-fabman/blob/master/README.md#vending-machine): Vending machine to sell consumables which charges automatically via Fabman
 - *...more use cases coming soon...*